-What would be the next steps to make it possible to apply this new knowledge in your daily work further training upgrading of laboratory infrastructure

-- 1. Sensory evaluation optimization = procurement of needed materials and implementation - 2.
-Access and direct application of sop for most tools and procedures

-Train panelist and validate their performance for repeatability

-Organize a meeting to plan period 5 activities incorporating priorities traits for our different product profiles

-Motivation and commitment are the key steps to apply this knowledge gained into our daily activities

-I would like that the programme of RTBFOODS gender group reinforce our capacity on that.
+What would be the next steps to make it possible to apply this new knowledge in your daily work further training upgrading of laboratory infrastructure Sensory evaluation optimization = procurement of needed materials and implementation Access and direct application of sop for most tools and procedures Train panelist and validate their performance for repeatability Organize a meeting to plan period 5 activities incorporating priorities traits for our different product profiles Motivation and commitment are the key steps to apply this knowledge gained into our daily activities I would like that the programme of RTBFOODS gender group reinforce our capacity on that.
 The second thing is to organize the training how to write the good scientific paper.
 I had already contacted my colleagues in Nigeria to get ready we going to start our harvest and PVS assessment.
-Therefore, immediately am back I will teach them the new techniques, approach and system been learnt here so that we will have an effective result more practical session on image analysis

-Acquiring a NIRS

-It will be applied to cassava

-Consumer tests on 15 hybrids on next Monday

-To follow all that I learnt in the right way ND be effective in my laboratory analysis.

-Get back home, think introspectively and do the next period's work plan

-Liaise with my team to implement what we have learned in our breeding program

-Develop a SoP for sample preparation;

-Understand the functioning of the texture analyzer and develop a SoP for use;

-Develop a SoP for sensory analysis.

-Using the array of statistical tools learnt in analyzing sensory and textural analysis

-Analyzing other biophysical attributes associated with ITPA and STPA

-Integration of multidisciplinary approach

-Synergizing with social and food scientists.

-Set a panel

-- 1. Go over the presentations and SOPs again as uploaded on the RTBfoods page. - 2.
-Practice every day the things I have learnt.

-Collaborative action with NRCRI team on next cassava harvest session

-Get the SOP and apply it

-Availability of the tools to be used and quick accessibility of the result

-Further training on excel stat and use of texture analyzer

-Update workplan

-Textural measurements

-Develop HSI batch analysis using R and Python with Karima

-The analysis of sensory data

-Textural measurements

-Practicing, connecting with those who have successfully applied it (4)

-- 1. Pass the knowledge to the rest of my team who didn't attend this training, so we all can be on the same page and work accordingly as a team - 2.
-Take note of the essential quality traits pointed out and make them a priority. - 3.
+Therefore, immediately am back I will teach them the new techniques, approach and system been learnt here so that we will have an effective result Acquiring a NIRS more practical session on image analysis It will be applied to cassava Consumer tests on 15 hybrids on next Monday To follow all that I learnt in the right way ND be effective in my laboratory analysis.
+Get back home, think introspectively and do the next period's work plan Liaise with my team to implement what we have learned in our breeding program Develop a SoP for sample preparation; Understand the functioning of the texture analyzer and develop a SoP for use; Develop a SoP for sensory analysis.
+Using the array of statistical tools learnt in analyzing sensory and textural analysis Analyzing other biophysical attributes associated with ITPA and STPA Integration of multidisciplinary approach Synergizing with social and food scientists.
+Set a panel 2 Practice every day the things I have learnt Collaborative action with NRCRI team on next cassava harvest session Get the SOP and apply it Availability of the tools to be used and quick accessibility of the result Further training on excel stat and use of texture analyzer Update workplan Textural measurements Develop HSI batch analysis using R and Python with Karima The analysis of sensory data Practicing, connecting with those who have successfully applied it (4) 1.
+Pass the knowledge to the rest of my team who didn't attend this training, so we all can be on the 2 Take note of the essential quality traits pointed out and make them a priority 3.
 Work on the proof of concepts so as to establish possible correlation between traits.

-Have a meeting with the Breeders

-I shall train my research team on the current sensory evaluation tools and skills
+Have a meeting with the Breeders I shall train my research team on the current sensory evaluation tools and skills Using it for the screening of genotypes Having frequent interactions with food scientists and breeders